vfarcic/devops26/manuscript/17-progressive-delivery.md

 The exciting entry is `spec.provider`.
 As the name suggests, it allows us to specify which provider we'll use.
 In our case, it'll be Istio, but I wanted to make sure that you can easily switch to something else like, for example, Gloo.
 If you are using GKE, you already have Gloo running.
 While exploring different solutions is welcome while learning, later on, you should probably use one or the other, not necessarily both.

 The `spec.targetRef` tells `Canary` which Kubernetes object it should manipulate.
 Unlike serverless Deployments with Knative which replace Kubernetes Deployments, `Canary` runs on top of whichever Kubernetes resource we're using to run our software.
-For *go-demo-6* that's `Deployment`, but it could just as well be a `StatefulSet` or something else.
+For *jx-progressive* that's `Deployment`, but it could just as well be a `StatefulSet` or something else.

 The next in line is `spec.progressDeadlineSeconds`.
 Think of it as a safety net.
 If the system cannot progress with the deployment for the specified period (expressed in seconds), it will initiate a rollback to the previous release.